adelaidea/TVDataHub/README.md

 docker compose up -d
 ```

-At the Project startup the migrations will be applyed and the application will be ready to be used.
+At the Project startup the migrations will be applied and the application will be ready to be used.
 The application will be available at:

 - API: http://localhost:5276